johnnynunez/Xiaomi-Mi-Air/README.md

 ### Not working:
 * Nvidia GPU (MX150/GP108) (Not supported under macOS and probably never will be)
+* Fingerprint Sensor (may be possible using libfprint in the future)

 # Installation
 Sounds good!
 Where do we start?
 You need a computer with macOS or Windows (scroll down)